 Willa Jansson Mysteries

-Havana Twist is now available in Kindle, Nook, and iTunes ebookstores.
-Willa Jansson's seventh adventure finds Willa frantically searching Havana her mother.
+Havana Twist is the seventh and final Willa Jansson novel.
+It finds her frantically searching Havana for her mother.

 June Jansson has long been in the habit of organizing or joining political protests.
 After seventeen arrests, fourteen convictions, and eleven stints in jail, she surprises no one—least of all her doting but exasperated daughter—by flouting the Trading With The Enemies Act to illegally visit Cuba.
 But when the rest of the lefty tour group returns without June, Willa fears her mother's bleeding heart has gotten her into more trouble than Willa can get her out of.